AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworksWithReinforcementLearning.md

 Action label is a label produced by the model.
 This label can be a part of decision-making classes or classification classes.
 For example:

-* Decision-Making classes: "Up", "Down", "Left", "Right", "Forward", "Backward"
+* Decision-making classes: "Up", "Down", "Left", "Right", "Forward", "Backward"

 * Classification classes: 1, 2, 3, 4, 5, 6